 Before wreaths became a classic part of Christmas decor, they were used as an emblem of victory in ancient Greece and Rome.
 Wreaths of olive branches crowned the winning athletes at the early Olympic games.

-If you believe in Christ as your savior, you don’t need to run an Olympic race in order to wear the victor’s wreath!
+The holiday wreath is one of the ultimate Christmas symbols that point to Christ.
+If you believe in Christ as your savior, you don’t need to run an Olympic race to wear the victor’s wreath!

 3) The Gingerbread Man: Forming a Guy in Your Hands